Mitha1328/Band-Website/README.md

 Contact form:
 For the Forms page, I have created a "Book Us" page where any coorperate individuals could send in their queries to Book the Band for major events.
+The contact us page does give relevant error messages (checked)

 Interesting bugs or problems that I discovered during my testing